MaayanLab/DRC-Portals/drc-portals/app/info/standards/markdown/PWBMetanodes.md

   - Re-submitting or re-computing any of the steps will automatically update the following steps in the workflow.
   - Playbook workflows can be saved to your account, shared via link, or published to the **Published Playbooks** section of the website.

-## Developing Meta Nodes
+## Developing Metanodes

 ### Core Concepts

-The PPWB is designed to allow for the independent and parallel development of individual components, known as **meta nodes**.
-There are two main types of meta nodes, `Data` and `Process`:
+The PPWB is designed to allow for the independent and parallel development of individual components, known as **metanodes**.
+There are two main types of metanodes, `Data` and `Process`:
 - **Data:** Entities that can be inputs/outputs of processes and have a designated "view" within the PPWB, e.g. a tabular view for gene count matrix data
 - **Process:** Operations that act on an input data type to generate an output data type.
 Processes are divided into two subtypes:
     - **Prompt:** A user-driven action, such as an input form or a selection interface where the user decides the operation